kign/c4wa/etc/doc/comparison.md

 ```

 In addition to testing, using C language automatically gives us C preprocessor, a useful tool for inlining or
 conditional compilation.

-Of course, in theory, nothing could stop us from using C preprocessor,
+(Of course, in theory, nothing could stop us from using C preprocessor,
 or any other macro processor language for that matter (like the most popular one `m4`) on top of
 another language, or even on top of plain WAT.
 The problem with that approach though is that we de-facto creating a new language (e.g. WAT + m4) which
 would have no syntax or other support in any existing IDE or other common tools.
 By contrast, C preprocessor
-would fit perfectly with C code.
+would fit perfectly with C code).